alfonsogildegea/simple_acc_post/README.md

-# Multiple SAP postings made using excel's clipboard
+# Multiple SAP postings made with excel's clipboard

 This is a simple way to make business transaction with account posting, from excel with copy / paste method.
 Copy multiple documents to clipboard from one single sheet and post them into SAP … with one single button !.